Continuous and other finitely generated canonical cofinal maps on ultrafilters: Basic cofinal maps on iterated Fubini products of p-points

-The following example illustrates why it is impossible for a Fubini product of p-points to have continuous Tukey reductions, with respect to the Cantor topology on $2^B$, where $B$ is the base for the ultrafilter.
-Let $\mathcal{U}$ and $\mathcal{V}$ be any nonprincipal ultrafilters, p-points or otherwise, and let $f:\om\times\om\ra\om$ be given by $f((n,j))=n$.
-Then $f:\mathcal{U}\cdot\mathcal{V}\ra\mathcal{U}$ is a monotone cofinal map, and there is no cofinal $\mathcal{X}\sse\mathcal{U}\cdot\mathcal{V}$ for which $f\re\mathcal{X}$ is basic on the topological space $2^{\om\times\om}$.
-However, we will soon show that each ultrafilter $\mathcal{W}$ which is an iterated Fubini product of p-points has finitely generated Tukey reductions which, moreover, are basic, and hence continuous, on the appropriate tree space.
+However, we will soon show that each ultrafilter $\mathcal{W}$ which is an iterated Fubini product of p-points has finitely generated Tukey reductions which, moreover, are basic, and hence continuous, with respect to the topology on the appropriate tree space.
 Toward this end, we proceed to give the definition of basic for this context, and then prove the main results of this section.